Mastercard-Gateway/gateway-woocommerce-module/README.md

     - **Merchant ID** - Insert your account Merchant ID.
 Gateway Merchant Administrator: Admin > Integration Settings.
     - **API Password** - Insert your API Password.
 Gateway Merchant Administrator: Admin > Integration Settings.
 ---
-# Capture an Order.
+## Capture an Order.
 ### Steps to process a capture transaction on an order
 1. Edit the order in the admin.
 Path: Admin >  WooCommerce > Orders > Edit Order

-2. On the right side of the order, you can open a dropdown menu and select “Capture Payment”.
-Ensure the order is authorized, (see Order Notes, right side of the order page), otherwise an already captured order will not have the “capture” option.
+2. On the right side of the order, you can open a dropdown menu and select "Capture Payment".
+Ensure the order is authorized, (see Order Notes, right side of the order page), otherwise an already captured order will not have the "capture" option.
 ![](images/8.png)
 3. After selecting "Capture Payment" as option, click the "Update" button to capture funds for this order.